ZMcGroarty/Academic-Advising/pages/advising-staff.md

 Nia was born in Los Angeles, California, grew up in Philadelphia, Pennsylvania and obtained her Bachelor’s degree from Washington University in St. Louis, Missouri.
 She travelled abroad as a student to Turkey and Spain.
 She has worked in Advertising, Customer Service, for online search engines/retailers, in administrative support, as an Elementary School teacher and now as an Academic Advisor.
 Nia has truly maximized her Liberal Arts education and encourages students to explore all possible avenues that align with their professional and personal interests.
 She can often be heard telling students: _“It is ok to not yet know which career field you would like to enter.
 It is equally ok if you thought you knew what you wanted to do with your life, but then changed your mind.
 This experience is quite common.
 Discovering who you are and what you want are all a part of the college journey.”_

-**Advising Interests:** Freshman, Sophomore and Transfer students, non-traditional students and major/minor/career exploration
+**Advising Interests:** Freshman, Sophomore and Transfer students, Non-Traditional Students and Major/Minor/Career Exploration

 ___